 There are no specific state laws addressing private sales of a firearm between private parties.
-However, there are penalties for buyers and sellers if the firearm was sold to an ineligible person, selling a defaced firearm or selling a restricted firearm (explosive weapon, machine gun) which can result in different criminal charges including and up to a felony criminal charge.
+However, there are penalties for buyers and sellers if the firearm was sold to an ineligible person, selling a defaced firearm or selling a restricted firearm (explosive weapon, machine gun) which can result in different criminal charges including a felony criminal charge.

 Wyoming State Firearm Ownership Restrictions

 Generally, Wyoming defaults to federal law regarding the sale and purchase of firearms.

 In order to purchase a long gun or shotgun, a buyer must be 18 years old or older to legally purchase them and pass the background check.
 For shoppers looking to purchase a handgun, buyers must be at least 21 years old or older and pass the background check to legally buy the gun.

 - Conviction (felony or misdemeanor) where the crime has a maximum imprisonment term exceeding 1 year (even if a buyer did not receive actual imprisonment exceeding 1 year).

 - Warrant (felony or out-of-state misdemeanor).

 - Misdemeanor crimes of domestic violence restraining/stalking/protection order mental health adjudication or commitment.

 - Unlawful use or addicted to a controlled substance (including marijuana).